 Slip & Fall Accidents

 Our lawyers at Cook, Bradford & Levy regularly handle slip and fall cases which is also known as Premises Liability.
 Slip and Fall or Premises Liability cases hold property owners accountable when someone is hurt upon their property.
 A Landowner is responsible for managing the conditions on the property they own.
 These types of accidents can occur inside or outside, at a residence, place of public gathering or a place of business.
 Examples of dangerous conditions that can exist on a property that our slip and fall attorneys have seen in Boulder include: ice covered parking lots, uneven stairway, wet floors, a hidden object on the floor, and an unmarked hole or crack on the ground.
 In Colorado, the liability of a landowner depends on the status of the person who was injured on the premises.
-The premises liability lawyers at Cook, Bradford and Levy will perform an investigation and conduct the research to determine what your status is at the time of your injury and what duty of care was owed to you.
+The Boulder slip and fall lawyers at Cook, Bradford and Levy will perform an investigation and conduct the research to determine what your status is at the time of your injury and what duty of care was owed to you.

 Under this law, it is much harder for an injured victim to prove fault on the part of a landowner when the victim has been determined by the Court to be a trespasser, rather than a licensee or invitee.
 Essentially, a slip and fall lawyer helps the injured victim must prove that the landowner knew of a dangerous condition and purposely took no action to protect the injured victim from the dangerous condition.
 A licensee, on the other hand, must prove that the landowner actually knew about the dangerous condition, and was unreasonable in its attempts to remedy the condition.
 In most casts, the injured victim will most often be considered an invitee because most slip an fall accidents occur on business property during business hours.